 - Because you are writing a shopping cart and need to support multiple gateways

-If you are upgrading from a pre-2.0 version of Omnipay, please note that the project has now been split into multiple packages.
+If you are upgrading from a pre-3.0 version of Omnipay, please note that there are some changes regarding the HTTP Client.
 There have also been some changes to how gateway instances are created.
 See the full release notes for more details.

 If you are having general issues with Omnipay, we suggest posting on Stack Overflow.
 Be sure to add the omnipay tag so it can be easily found.